MooersLab/ofat4xtals/README.md

 This approach also allows you to reuse the crystallization tray because you are not withdrawing components from the reservoir solution that may not truly be RNase-free despite your efforts to clean out the reservoir between uses.
 The recycling of crystallization plates saves money and reduces plastic waste.

-If you are making the reservoir solutions according to the standard protein crystallization practice, you can change the volume to 1,000 microliters.
+If you make the reservoir solutions according to the standard protein crystallization practice, you can change the volume to 1,000 microliters.
-You can actually use 350 microliters because this volume is sufficient to cover the bottom of a standard 24-well crystallization plate.
+You can actually use 350 microliters, which is sufficient to cover the bottom of a standard 24-well crystallization plate.
 The surface area of the reservoir solution matters, not its volume.
-You could change the volume from 100 microliters to 15,000 or 50,000 microliters if you want to make stock solutions for 15 mL or 50 mL Falcon tubes.
+If you want to make stock solutions for 15 mL or 50 mL Falcon tubes, you could change the volume from 100 microliters to 15,000 or 50,000 microliters.